The Dæmons: Reception

 In 2018, The Daily Telegraph ranked The Dæmons at number 11 in "the 56 greatest stories and episodes", describing it as "very much a product of its time" that evoked Hammer Films and also considering it "the quintessential Pertwee story", noting that it was a particular favourite of the cast.
 The Daily Telegraph concluded that "it may not be one of the greatest stories, but in terms of sheer fun The Dæmons is one of the best".
 A poll conducted by Doctor Who Magazine in 2009 saw it voted the second best story of the Third Doctor's era.
-Arnold T. Blumburg of IGN gave The Dæmons a score of 10 out of 10, describing it as "a high point of this Doctor’s time on the show, a classic of the entire series in general, and an amazing document of a particular kind of fantasy horror adventure storytelling so wonderfully '70s and British that it just never loses its charm".
+Arnold T. Blumberg of IGN gave The Dæmons a score of 10 out of 10, describing it as "a high point of this Doctor’s time on the show, a classic of the entire series in general, and an amazing document of a particular kind of fantasy horror adventure storytelling so wonderfully '70s and British that it just never loses its charm".
 Doctor Who Magazine said that the story was "lavishly filmed and well characterised" and gave particular credit to Roger Delgado as the Master.
 Although the review was less favourable about the climax to the story, it described the closing scene as "perfection".

 Reviewing its DVD release, Ian Berriman of SFX was more critical, giving it three and a half out of five stars.
 He derided it for being an "awful mess" with a plot that "doesn't make a shred of sense".
 Despite praising the "magnificent" characters of Hawthorne, Horner, and Fergus, he thought that other characters including the Doctor and the Master were "continually acting in a completely absurd way".
-Paul Cornell, Martin Day and Keith Topping were also unimpressed by the serial, noting its popularity but stating "The Dæmons isn't really very good.
+Paul Cornell, Martin Day and Keith Topping were also unimpressed by the serial, noting its popularity but stating "The Dæmons isn't very good.
 Its denouement is risible, and even the much praised church explosion effect looks cheap."
 They did, however, consider the final scene to be "charming".
 In Doctor Who: The Complete Guide, Mark Campbell awarded it six out of ten, describing it as a "wannabe occult chiller" which "gradually dissipates into a technobabble-filled damp squib".
 He regarded the "quintessentially English village" as a "pleasant backdrop" but concluded that "much of the action now seems dated".
 In 2010, SFX named the resolution to the plot as one of the silliest moments in Doctor Who's history.

 An April Fool spoof report of a suppressed sixth episode was published in the fanzine DWB in 1993.